 The automotive industry has already stepped one foot in the door of autonomous technology.
 Early prototypes of driverless cars are already on the road and making small trips.
 The move to driverless freight trucks, in the meantime, is making less headway.
 Nevertheless vehicle manufacturing companies are doing extensive development work.
-In the near future, the common carrier or line haul shipper you hire to transport your cargo may not have a human driver.
+In the near future, the common carrier or line haul shipper you hire to transport your cargo may not have a human driver serving Canada.

 The Implications of Driverless Freight Trucks

 What does autonomous technology entail for the industry as a whole?
 For you, the customer, you could very well see a drastic reduction in cost.
 A dedicated truck transport with a full freight compartment, traveling from Los Angeles to New York, for example, costs roughly $4,500.
 Labor makes up 75% of that cost.
-A reduction in overhead will surly transfer over to the end consumers.
+A reduction in overhead will surely transfer over to the end consumers.

 In addition, a driverless truck can also operate nearly 24 hours a day, compared to human drivers who are prohibited from driving more than 11 hours in a 24-hour period.
 Aside from increased productivity, this will also reduce truck-related accidents and fatalities.